Terms and conditions for internet auctions by Christoph Sattler Industrial Auctions Inc.

 4.2 The payment is due immediately upon the award of contract, in case of a conditional award of contract as soon as the condition has been removed.

 4.3 The offset against the claimed purchase price is admissible only with counterclaims which are not contested or established as final and absolute.
 The buyer can only claim a right of retention, if it is based on claims within the same purchase contract.

 4.4 Buyers from countries outside of the EU are required to transfer the sales tax in form of a deposit to the auctioneer.
 The sales tax is refunded after submission of properly stamped original export documents and all other necessary proof under German law.

 4.5 The auctioneer is authorized to collect and file a suit under the auctioneer’s name for purchase money and ancillary services on behalf of the client.

 4.6 In case of delayed payment of the purchase price or in case of delayed pickup of the purchased items, and after unsuccessful termination of a suitable grace period, the seller/auctioneer has the right to demand compensation due to nonfulfillment or to step back from the contract.
 Alternatively, the seller/auctioneer has the right to have the sold items disassembled and stored.
 The buyer is responsible for cost and risk of such actions.
 The laws regarding the results of late payment are applicable.

-4.7 After January 1st, 2014, customers from within the EU are required to pay 19% sales tax as a deposit.
+4.7 After January 1st, 2014, customers from within the EU are required to pay the statutory value added tax as a deposit.
 For a refund of the deposit, the following documents are required to be submitted, according to German law.
 For example: